 School of Biosciences

 Current Research

-Jake has a PhD in Public Health, from the Department of Public Health and Therapies at Birmingham City University, under the supervision of Dr Kate Thomson and Dr Anne Robbins.
-His thesis, "Community, culture and meat consumption: A traditional ethnography of meat and the new materialisms for planetary health" was an investigation of the sociocultural meanings of meat in the Western-pattern diet, employing New Materialist Social Inquiry to explore community-level responses to reduced meat consumption and sustainable diets, for policy development and health promotion practice.
+Jake has a PhD in Public Health from Birmingham City University, under the supervision of Kate Thomson and Anne Robbins.
+His thesis, "Community, culture and meat consumption: A traditional ethnography of meat and the new materialisms for planetary health" was an ethnographic investigation of the sociocultural meanings of meat in the Western-pattern diet, employing New Materialist Social Inquiry to explore reduced meat consumption and sustainable diets, for health promotion practice.

-An ethnographer, Jake's methodological interests concern the investigation of health cultures through overt participatory methods, particularly through participant-researcher relationships facilitated by social enterprise and community-level health promotion activity.
-His analytical expertise is in the development of novel post-human analytical tools from post-anthropocentric social theory, and their implementation in health promotion research.
-Jake is a qualitative and post-qualitative methodologist with broad interests in analytical processes which value the material nature of health and wellbeing.
+An ethnographer, Jake's methodological interests concern the investigation of health cultures and health activism through naturalist participatory methods, particularly through participant-researcher relationships facilitated by social enterprise and community development work.
+Jake is a post-qualitative methodologist with broad interests in analytical processes valuing the material nature of health, and use of social theory to develop post-human analytical tools to understand the diet.

+School of Biosciences